Taraf (Bengal): Mughal rule

 Although the Bengal Sultanate was defeated, the Mughal Empire took a very long time to defeat the local chieftains across Bengal.
-Many rebellious Afghans led by Khwaja Usman migrated to the Sylhet region as it was seen as a safe-zone for them due to the strong insurgency of rebellious chieftains.
+Many rebellious Afghans led by Khwaja Usman migrated to the Sylhet region as it was seen as a safe zone for them due to the strong insurgency of rebellious chieftains.
 Usman managed to gain control of Taraf and then appointed his brother Khwaja Malhi and his son Khwaja Mumriz to govern the territory, in which they built a lofty fort.
-After the capture of Baniachong, Islam Khan I, the Subahdar of Bengal, then appointed Haji Shamsuddin Baghdadi and the three brothers, Mirza Saqi, Baqi and Pattani, to carry a campaign against Malhi and Mumriz of Taraf and Pahlawan of Matang.
+After the capture of Baniachong, Islam Khan I, the Subahdar of Bengal, then appointed Haji Shamsuddin Baghdadi and the three brothers, Mirza Saqi, Baqi, and Pattani, to carry out a campaign against Malhi and Mumriz of Taraf and Pahlawan of Matang.
 He ordered Shamsuddin to build a fort in between Matang and Taraf.
-The Mughal forces reached the location in a few days, and raised a strong deeply-trenched fort.
+The Mughal forces reached the location in a few days and raised a strong, deeply-trenched fort.
 They plundered the neighbouring villages surrounding the fort.
-News of this reached Malhi and Mumriz who decided that they get ready for a battle.
+News of this reached Malhi and Mumriz, who decided to get ready for a battle.
 Leaving a small garrison at their own fort at Taraf, they set off on an expedition to attack the Mughal fort.
-They started marching at midday and reached the fort in the next morning after six pahars.
+They started marching at midday and reached the fort the next morning after six pahars.
 The Baharistan-i-Ghaibi highlights the terror experienced by the Mughal forces in this battle and mentions that it reminded them of the Day of Resurrection.
-The Mughals launched arrows and cannonballs from their fort, showering over the Afghans.
+The Mughals launched arrows and cannonballs from their fort, showering them over the Afghans.
 The Afghans managed to charge in unison, behind a war elephant named Baaz, towards the gate of the fort.
 In the midst of the battle, the front and back drivers of Baaz were killed and lay wounded.
 Shamsuddin then emerged from the left trench and managed to close off the fort gate with his soldiers.
 They then killed the elephant.
 The Afghans offered a hand-fight to which they were driven out.

 The Afghans entered the fort two more times and were driven out again and again.
-In the fourth assault, the Afghans were finally defeated and they fled to Khwaja Usman who was at Uhar, thus leading to a Mughal victory and establishing Mughal rule in Taraf.
+In the fourth assault, the Afghans were finally defeated, and they fled to Khwaja Usman, who was at Uhar, thus leading to a Mughal victory and establishing Mughal rule in Taraf.